studiospring/solario/README.md

     rails server

 View site at http://localhost:3000.
-When you have everything set up, you will want to create an admin account at http://localhost:3000/sign_up and add some dummy data.
+When you have everything set up, you will want to create an admin account at http://localhost:3000/users/sign_up and add some dummy data.

 Testing
 -------

-[Rspec](https://www.relishapp.com/rspec/rspec-rails/docs), [Guard](https://github.com/guard/guard-rspec) and [Spork](https://github.com/sporkrb/spork-rails) are used to test this app.
+[Rspec](https://www.relishapp.com/rspec/rspec-rails/docs) and [Guard](https://github.com/guard/guard-rspec) are used to test this app.
 To run the tests, after you have started rails, in your shell:

-    guard
+    bundle exec guard

 Authentication/Authorisation
 ----------------------------